 Here’s what you need to know about the film.

 What Is Belfast About?

 Belfast is described as “a personal and joyful story about the power of memory” and is set in late 1960s Northern Ireland.
 The semi-autobiographical film is inspired by Branagh’s own upbringing in the city at the start of The Troubles.

-The movie follows Buddy, a young boy experiencing the joys and heartbreaks of adolescence, including first loves and childhood friendships.
+Filmed entirely in black-and-white, the monochromatic movie follows Buddy, a young boy experiencing the joys and heartbreaks of adolescence, including first loves and childhood friendships.
 However, set against the backdrop of an increasingly divided Belfast, the tale also offers a very personal window into an important and devastating historic event.
 “With his beloved hometown caught up in increasing turmoil, his family faces a momentous choice: hope the conflict will pass or leave everything they know behind for a new life,” reads the synopsis.

 Who Stars In Belfast?

 The Belfast cast list reads like a who’s who of A-listers, led by none other than Jamie Dornan as Buddy’s father and Caitríona Balfe as his mother.

 For Dornan, the movie was an opportunity to return home to Northern Ireland, back in November 2021 for the film’s premiere night in Belfast, which he described as “one of the best nights of my life” although he “felt like vomiting for the whole day…” due to nerves.

 The actor recently explained to Jimmy Fallon on the Tonight Show that he’d felt the magnitude of sharing the film with the people of Belfast ahead of the premiere, but luckily it was a success.